PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

    You may still continue the installation process without any of these softwares.
    The build script can install a local version for you quickly.

+To clone the software repository, and to enable automatic installation of 3rd party software, the following commands are required in your search path:

+* curl
+* git
+* gzip
+* tar
+* unzip
+* zip

 Installation
 ------------